SkylineCommunications/dataminer-docs/user-guide/Advanced_Functionality/DataMiner_Agents/Configuring_a_DMA/General_DMA_configuration/Setting_up_HTTPS_on_a_DMA.md

     The HTTPS tag has to contain the following attributes:

-    - **enabled**: Enables HTTPS when set to “true”.
+    - **enabled**: Enables HTTPS when set to "true".
     - **name**: Must be set to the name matching the *Common Name* (CN) or one of the *Subject Alternative Names* (SAN) of the certificate.
-If it is a wildcard certificate, the name must match the mask defined in the certificate (e.g. “\*.skyline.local”).
-For example, “dma01.skyline.be” matches the wildcard certificate for “*.skyline.be”.
+If it is a wildcard certificate, the name must match the mask defined in the certificate (e.g. "\*.skyline.local").
+For example, "dma01.skyline.be" matches the wildcard certificate for "*.skyline.be".

       This name should also be configured in the DNS server pointing to the IP address of the DMA, so that the DMA can be reached using the configured name.